JaiswalKritika/Education-recommendation-project-using-machine-learning/README.md

 - Feature scaling improved model performance.

 ## Future Improvements
-- Experiment with advanced models like **XGBoost or Neural Networks** for better accuracy.
+- Experiment with advanced models like **Neural Networks** for better accuracy.
 - Integrate additional features like **personality traits and interests**.